Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy

 The proof of meromorphic continuability for Selberg zeta functions with non-unitary twists in \cite{Spilioti2015, Fedosova_nonunitary} uses harmonic analysis on symmetric spaces, in particular trace formulas and orbital integrals.
 Due to this approach their results are currently restricted to (compact) hyperbolic spaces/orbifolds of \textit{odd} dimension, a major problem being to guarantee that residues are integral.
 It would certainly be interesting to see if these methods can be adapted to even-dimensional spaces.

-Also the results in \cite{Mueller, Deitmar_Monheim_traceformula, Monheim} on the existence of Selberg trace formulas twisted by non-unitary representations (for compact spaces) respectively representations that are unitary at the cusps (for non-compact hyperbolic surfaces) rely on harmonic analysis of symmetric spaces.
-Again it would certainly be interesting to understand if also for \textit{even}-dimensional spaces these trace formulas integrate to Selberg zeta functions and to which extent they generalize to non-compact spaces, spaces of non-finite volume as well as beyond representations that are unitary at the cusps.
+Also the results in \cite{Mueller, Deitmar_Monheim_traceformula, Monheim} on the existence of Selberg trace formulas twisted by non-unitary representations (for compact spaces) or by representations that are unitary at the cusps (for non-compact hyperbolic surfaces) rely on harmonic analysis of symmetric spaces.
+It would certainly be interesting to understand if these trace formulas integrate to Selberg zeta functions and to which extent they generalize to non-compact spaces, spaces of non-finite volume as well as beyond representations that are unitary at the cusps.